 - PhD students request access in consultation with, and under the auspices of, their supervisor.

 - Users are billed according to how many node hours they could be allocated on ABACUS2.0.

 Types of allocation

 - The maximum amount is 10000 node*hours on slim nodes and 2000 node*hours on fat and GPU nodes.

 - The maximum allowed period to use the compute time is 8 months.

 - Requests can be done at any time, and they will be processed as soon as possible.

-- This kind of allocation provide access for a period of one year.
+- This kind of allocation provides access for a period of one year.

-- Requesters are required to have a track-record of research based on the use of HPC platforms.
+- Requesters are required to have a track-record of research based usage of HPC platforms.

 - The allocation of the available resources for regular projects follows a schedule of four months’ periods, called “allocation periods”.
 The three yearly allocation periods are: 1st of March to 30th of June, 1st of July to 31st of October, 1st of November to last day of February.